-Yes [X] No [] N/A [] We acknowledge that we are responsible for determining that that the procedures performed are
+We acknowledge that we are responsible for determining that that the procedures performed are appropriate for the purposes of this engagement.

 We have evaluated our compliance with these laws and regulations prior to making these representations.

 We have provided you with all relevant information and access under the terms of our agreement.